WazapIO/client-rust/docs/MessageSendingApi.md

 ## instances_instance_key_send_poll_post

-> crate::models::MainPeriodApiResponse instances_instance_key_send_poll_post(instance_key, data)
+> crate::models::ApiResponse instances_instance_key_send_poll_post(instance_key, data)
-Send a Poll message with media.
+Send a Poll message.

-Sends an interactive poll message with a media header to the given user.
+Sends an interactive poll message to the given user.
 The poll message is a new feature that is currently in beta.

 ### Parameters